Welcome everybody to the first Day 1 of 12 Days of Christmas Decorating. So glad you came over to see my first decoration.

 Here you go:

-Secure the center branch in a a container.
-I used pebbles because it allows for constant fiddling to get my crooked branch to stand up straight and it gives some counter weight to the whole arrangement.
+Secure the center branch in a container.
+I used pebbles because it allows for constant fiddling to get my crooked branch to stand up straight, and it gives some counterweight to the whole arrangement.

-With a small handsaw I slit the branch deep enough to wiggle my twine rope in.
-The second bit of rope I put over the top and secured with a long nail.
+With a small handsaw, I slit the branch deep enough to wiggle my first piece of twine rope in.
+The second bit of rope I put over the top in the other direction and secured with a long nail.

 To secure the wreath to the ropes (and with only two hands available), I first put some pieces of wire through the rope at the same height.
 I then wrapped that wire around the wreath.
 So much easier than trying to tie the rope to the wreath while holding it up.